-After the faculty member has completed the probationary period the tenure review has a single goal: to make an informed and fair judgment about the candidate's future potential and promise as an effective teacher and advisor, productive scholar and active participant in the campus and local communities.
-Because a probationary colleague who is tenured becomes a permanent member of the faculty, the tenure review is intended to be a serious, exhaustive and fair decision-making process.
+After faculty members have completed the probationary period, tenure reviews have a single goal: to make informed and fair judgments about the candidates' future potential and promise as effective teachers and advisors, productive scholars and active participants in the campus and local communities.
+Because probationary colleagues who are tenured become permanent members of the faculty, tenure reviews are intended to be serious, exhaustive and fair assessments.

 During this process the statement of tenure and promotion expectations of the faculty member's department and/or program will inform the judgment of the College in its decision.
 The decision of the College regarding a candidate's tenure will ultimately be an independent assessment based on the overall criteria established in this section.
-For those receiving tenure this process also assigns an initial merit rating for compensation determination.